RezaT4795/rezat4795.github.io/docs/onboarding/SelectAgeGroup.md

 ### Pre-conditions

-User should have chosen one of the language levels and pressed "Continue" on the previous page
+User should have chosen one of the language levels and pressed "Continue" on the previous page.

 ### Expected Behaviour